Sign up for Funding Circle newsletter!

-But, just like any other small business owner, you may find yourself in a situation where a lack of funds is preventing you from taking your practice to the next level.
+But, just like any other small business owner, a lack of funds can prevent medical professionals from taking their practice to the next level.

 Medical practice loans are one type of small business financing you can use to meet those needs.

-A medical practice loan is designed to offer doctors and specialists the funding they need to operate and grow their business.
-The total dollar amount you can borrow with a medical practice loan depends largely on your use-case, and thus can vary greatly.
+Medical practice loans, or physician loans, are designed to offer medical professionals the funding to start their own practice or to operate and grow their businesses.
+The total dollar amount you can borrow with a medical practice loan depends largely on your use case and thus can vary greatly.

-Most medical practice loans are designed for physicians who are already practicing or are licensed and preparing to start a practice.
-But there are some lenders who will make medical practice loans to doctors, dentists and other medical professionals while they’re still in residency and planning to open their first practice.
+Most medical practice loans are designed for medical professionals who are already practicing or are licensed and preparing to start a practice.
+But there are some lenders who will approve medical practice loans to doctors, dentists, and other healthcare professionals while they’re still in residency and planning to open their first practice.

 Physician loans may be secured or unsecured.
 At the very least, you will likely be expected to sign a personal guarantee, which would make you personally responsible for the loan.

-Physician practice loans can be molded to a number of different needs.
+Medical Practice Loans can be molded to several different needs.
 Some of the most common use cases for medical practice loans include: